 Dewi (49:10.342)

 I think, yeah, one more thing is about the conversation with the company that you might buy or you might sell to.
 It’s about your own expectations.
-I often have in &A conversations found that one party sees themselves as being the
+I often have in conversations found that one party sees themselves as being the bigger one and then the other one is kind of submitted to that and they kind of like go into the process very passively.

-the bigger one and then the other one is kind of submitted to that and they kind of like go into the process very passively.
 And that’s also something that we did with Flow Pilots is to go into the process actively.
 We knew what we wanted, we knew what we didn’t want.
-And so when we were talking to potential buyers or interested parties, we also explained what we…
+And so when we were talking to potential buyers or interested parties, we also explained what we expected from the company that would purchase us.

-expected from the company that would purchase us.
-And that was like a conversation, none of them expected, but it was a very important conversation because by explaining what our expectations were from that company, for instance, for employees that wanted to grow and for employees that wanted to become team leader, but also in the kind of the way you worked, the culture you had.
+And that was like a conversation, none of them expected, but it was a very important conversation because by explaining what our expectations were, for instance, for employees that wanted to grow and for employees that wanted to become team leaders.
+But also in the kind of the way you worked, the culture you had.

-you know, we wanted to purchase you, but you would be still a separate entity, but we wanted to be integrated.
-And you know, those kind of subtleties are so important.
-And so a lot of valuable time was, how do I say it, was gained at that point.
-And also the honesty was also very much appreciated by the other parties because they did not purchase something.
+We want to purchase you, but you would be still a separate entity.
+Because we wanted to be integrated.
+And you know, those kinds of subtleties are so important.
+And so a lot of valuable time was gained at that point.
+And also the honesty was also very much appreciated by the other parties because they did not purchase something that then afterward would be difficult to manage.
+Or where you would have like a lot of people leaving the company because in the end, yeah, the culture fit was not there.
+So yes, that’s an important one.

 Anke Huiskes (51:33.102)